cometchat/cometchat-sample-app-ios/README.md

 1. Simply clone the project from [ios-swift-chat-app](https://github.com/cometchat-pro-samples/ios-chat-ui-kit-app/archive/master.zip) repository.
 After cloning the repository:

-2. Select the appropriate version as per your Xcode version.

-3. Navigate to project's folder and use below command to install the require pods.
+2. Navigate to project's folder and use below command to install the require pods.

    ```
    $ pod install
    ```

-4. If you're facing any issues while installing pods, then kindly use below command ton install pods.
+3. If you're facing any issues while installing pods, then kindly use below command ton install pods.

     ```
    pod install --repo-update
    ```

-5. Build and run the Sample App.
+4. Build and run the Sample App.

 # Running the sample app